JayaPradhi/Digital-Pharmacy-Assistant/README.md

-# Pharmacy Order Chatbot

-## Overview

-Welcome to MY Pharmacy Order Chatbot project!
-This chatbot is designed to  process of managing your health needs by allowing you to place orders and track their status seamlessly.
-Leveraging the power of Dialogflow, our chatbot offers two main functionalities:
+I led the development of a cutting-edge Pharmacy Order Chatbot, aimed at simplifying how users manage their health needs.
+This innovative chatbot, powered by Dialogflow, offers two key features:

-- **New Order Intent:** Place your orders effortlessly with an intuitive chat interface.
+New Order Intent: Seamlessly place orders with a user-friendly chat interface.
-- **Track Intent:** Keep tabs on your order status in real-time.
+Track Intent: Stay updated on order status in real-time.

-## Tech Stack
+Tech Stack:

-Our project utilizes a robust tech stack to ensure efficient performance:
+I spearheaded the implementation of a robust tech stack to ensure optimal performance:

-- **Backend:** FastAPI for handling backend processes.
+Backend: Leveraged FastAPI for efficient backend processing.
-- **Database:** SQL for secure storage of order and tracking information.
+Database: Utilized SQL for secure storage of order and tracking data.
-- **Frontend:** Custom-designed interface using HTML and CSS for a user-friendly experience.
+Frontend: Designed a custom interface using HTML and CSS for enhanced user experience.

-## Getting Started

-To get started with our Pharmacy Order Chatbot, follow these steps:

-1. Clone the repository.
-2. Set up the backend using FastAPI.
-3. Configure the SQL database for storing order and tracking information.
-4. Customize the frontend interface using HTML and CSS.
-5. Deploy the chatbot and start placing orders!
+Achievements:

+Successfully deployed the chatbot, enhancing customer convenience and satisfaction.
+Implemented features for easy order placement and real-time order tracking.
+Collaborated with a cross-functional team to ensure seamless integration of backend and frontend components.

 ## INTENTS